Lemoncode/demos-react-react-v-2022/00-react/03-react-hooks/17-use-debug-value/Readme.md

 };
 ```

-- Now we have to add the _useDebugValue_ hook.
+- Now let's check what _useDebugValue_ can do for us.
 In this case we will show a label indicating the content of _user_.

 _./src/demo.tsx_